g-rl/genesis-t6/README.md

   - Add crate locations for most or all important maps.

 🔄 **Persistent Ammo**
-  - Make sure ammo stays throughout lives. ⚠️ *Note: Currently not working as expected—needs further development.*
+  - Make sure ammo stays throughout lives.

 🎲 **Dynamic Item Spawns**
   - Have different items, such as equipment, placed in random areas that players can pick up.